Watson-Personal-Assistant/developer/_content/get-started/get-api-key.md

 title: Accessing the service
 weight: 20
 ---
-After your Watson Assistant Solutions instance is provisioned, you can access your instance from the console or through REST APIs.
+After your Watson Assistant Solutions tenant is provisioned, you can access your tenant from the console or through REST APIs.

 ### Using the console
-Log in to the Watson Assistant Solutions console to access your instance.
+Log in to the Watson Assistant Solutions console to access your tenant.
 From the console, you can complete these tasks:
 - Manage your skills and skillsets.
 - Manage your clients.
 - Converse with your skills using a chat interface.